 Saja: “Not knowing the root of where I’m really from shouldn’t be the deciding factor of an identity crisis.
 I have my own origin and it makes me who I am without giving it one classification or label.
 I am all those places at once.”

-If you marry someone from another culture will they be 1/8th of everything? (asked negatively)
+- If you marry someone from another culture, will they be one-eighth of everything? (asked negatively)

 Saja: “Who said I wanted to get married, who said I wanted children indefinitely, and who said asking people such personal question with a negative connotation is okay?
 We are all rooted from somewhere and it doesn’t matter because there is not one culture that is better than the other, or one that is wrong or right.”